allegro/allegro.tech/_posts/2015-03-30-is-overmocking-bad.md

 as much confidence as possible that your code will not break on production in some cases that your test does not cover because it is overmocked.
 What you should avoid is using anything from the outside for example some repository only for your tests or version of service only for your tests.
 That is bad practice.
 Everything you that need, should start and shutdown inside your tests.
+Few example tools that we use to test.
+For embedded mongo we use [fongo](https://github.com/fakemongo/fongo).
+For embedded cassandra we use [achilles](https://github.com/doanduyhai/Achilles).
+For stubing rest service we use [wiremock](http://wiremock.org).
+For activeMq we use [embedded broker](http://activemq.apache.org/how-do-i-embed-a-broker-inside-a-connection.html).